Best Financial Markets Authority (AMF) Regulated Brokers 2025

 Rules AMF-Regulated Brokers Must Follow

-Brokers in France must stick to strict rules to protect investors and the financial system:
+As with other regulated brokers, platforms in France must stick to strict rules to protect investors and the financial system:

 - Brokers must advertise trading products honestly and show all client fees clearly.